grayvalley/soe/readme.md

 |  `side`         | `string`     | `B`  or `S`    |
 |  `timestamp`    | `int`        |                |

+If limit order results in an immediate execution, the accepted message will contain the original quantity of the order, i.e. not the quantity that is left in the book after the immediate execution of the new order.

 #### Order Rejected

 | Name            | Type         | Value          |